-- 14.1.3.
-A complaint should contain the following information: - (a) the name of the wireless application service provider against whom the complaint is being made, or if the identity of the service provider is not clear, the number of the service or other identifying information; - (b) the full names, address and contact details of the complainant; - (c) to the extent that the information is known or available, identification of the part or parts of the Code of Conduct which has allegedly been breached; and - (d) a detailed description of the actions (or inactions) that resulted in the alleged breach.
+14.1.3.
+A complaint should contain the following information:

+(a) the name of the wireless application service provider against whom the complaint is being made, or if the identity of the service provider is not clear, the number of the service or other identifying information;

+(b) the full names, address and contact details of the complainant;

+(c) to the extent that the information is known or available, identification of the part or parts of the Code of Conduct which has allegedly been breached; and

+(d) a detailed description of the actions (or inactions) that resulted in the alleged breach.

+This clause was introduced as 13.1.3 in version 3.2.
 In version 6.1, the clause was amended to read "A complaint should contain..." instead of "A complaint must contain...".
+It was renumbered to 14.1.3 in version 9.0.